 Source of Manganese in Water: Manganese is a mineral that naturally occurs in rocks and soil.
 It exists in well water as a naturally occurring groundwater mineral, but may also be present due to underground pollution sources.
-Manganese and iron are often found together in the same water supplie.
+Manganese and iron are often found together in the same water supplies.

 Effects of Manganese in Water: Exposure to high concentrations of manganese over the course of years has been associated with toxicity to the nervous system, producing a syndrome that resembles Parkinsonism.
 This type of effect may be more likely to occur in the elderly.
 Young children appear to absorb more manganese than older age groups but excrete less.
 This adds up to a greater potential for exposure in young children and pregnant women.
 US Environmental Protection Agency (EPA) has established a secondary maximum contaminant level (SMCL) of 0.05 mg/L for manganese.
 Health Canada maximum acceptable concentrations (MAC) for total manganese was set at 0.12 mg/L based on neurological health effects.
 Aesthetic Objective based on minimizing the occurrence of discoloured water, consumer complaints and staining of laundry was set at 0.02 mg/L (also Health Canada).